CMMC Compliance: What It Is, Who Needs It, and Why It Matters

 CMMC applies to any organization within the Defense Industrial Base (DIB) that:

-• Holds direct contracts with the DoD, or
+• Holds a direct contract with the Department of Defense

-• Subcontracts with a prime contractor that handles CUI or FCI.
+• Serves as a subcontractor for a prime contractor that handles CUI or FCI

 CMMC 2.0 Levels Explained

-The updated CMMC 2.0 simplifies the framework into three levels:
+The updated CMMC 2.0 framework is organized into three levels:

 CMMC Compliance Deadlines (2025 Update)

-The Department of Defense has officially finalized the CMMC 2.0 rule and is moving to full enforcement:
+The Department of Defense has officially finalized the CMMC 2.0 rule and is moving toward full enforcement.
+Key dates include:

 • December 2024: Final rule published in the Federal Register.

-• November 10, 2025: First phase of mandatory CMMC requirements begins appearing in new DoD contracts.
+• November 10, 2025: The first wave of mandatory CMMC requirements begins appearing in new DoD contracts.

-Companies that wait until late 2025 to start risk losing eligibility for new contracts.
-Because compliance can take 6–18 months, now is the time to begin.
+Organizations that wait until late 2025 to start preparing risk becoming ineligible for new contracts.
+Since achieving compliance can take 6 to 18 months, it’s important to begin the process now.

 Risks of Non-Compliance

-Failing to meet CMMC standards can result in significant business and financial risks:
+Failing to meet CMMC requirements can carry serious business and financial consequences:

-2. Termination by Prime Contractors – Subcontractors that don’t meet CMMC requirements may be removed from supply chains.
+• Termination by Prime Contractors: Subcontractors who don’t meet CMMC standards risk being removed from existing supply chains.

 How to Achieve CMMC Compliance

-• Identify whether your orgganization handles FCI or CUI and determine which level applies to you.
+• Determine whether your organization handles FCI or CUI and identify which CMMC level applies to your operations.

 2. Perform a Gap Analysis